xalitoarriaza/help/docs/install-ez-platform.md

 ### Initialize database

-If you started from scratch and don't have a local database, yet, it's now time to create it:
+If you started from scratch and don't have a local database yet, it's now time to create it:

 ```bash
 $ php app/console --env=dev ezplatform:install clean